Ash2611v/Spinx-Task/README.md

 ## for spring boot
 1. use intellije ide.
 2. and open spring project folder in ide
-3. Add the postgre port no. , username and password in
+3. Add the postgre port no. , username and password in ../task\springApplication\springApplication\src\main\resources\appication.properties
 4. open postgre sql also and create a 'AngAppDB' database save it .
-5. run the both angular and spring project
+5. run the spring project.
+6. run angular project also .